-The Marine Chemistry & Geochemistry (MC&G, http://www.whoi.edu/ main/MCG) Department at the Woods Hole Oceanographic Institution (WHOI) invites candidates to apply to the open full-time exempt tenure track position(s) on our scientific staff.
-We seek to hire one or more scientists at the Assistant Scientist level; however, qualified candidates may be considered at Associate Scientist without Tenure, Associate Scientist with Tenure, or Senior Scientist levels.
+The Marine Chemistry & Geochemistry ( MC&G ) Department at the Woods Hole Oceanographic Institution (WHOI) invites candidates to apply to the open full-time exempt tenure track position(s) on our scientific staff.
+We seek to hire one or more scientists at the Assistant Scientist level; however, qualified candidates will be considered at Associate Scientist without Tenure, Associate Scientist with Tenure, or Senior Scientist levels.

-Opportunities for interdisciplinary research exist through collaborations with colleagues in the other science departments, centers, and labs, as well as with researchers in the broader Woods Hole scientific community.
-WHOI's Scientific Staff is expected to provide for their salaries from grants and contracts.
-The Institution provides salary support when no other funding is available, as well as internal funding opportunities for developing innovative research projects.
-Candidates hired at the junior level will receive an initial appointment for four years.
+Opportunities for interdisciplinary research exist and collaborations are encouraged with colleagues in the other science departments, centers, and labs, as well as with researchers in the broader Woods Hole scientific community, including other institutions focused on marine research.
+WHOIs Scientific Staff are expected to provide for their salaries from grants and contracts.
+The Institution provides internal funding opportunities for developing innovative research projects and salary support when no other funding is available.
+Candidates hired at the pre-tenure level will receive an initial appointment for four years.

 WHOI is committed to supporting a diverse and inclusive environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
-WHOI believes diversity, equity, and inclusion are essential components that support our academic excellence.
-We strive for a diverse and inclusive workforce, and particularly encourage women, minorities, veterans and those with disabilities to apply.
+WHOI believes that diversity, equity, and inclusion are essential components that are integral to our academic excellence and that mutual respect and understanding is an important strength requiring continuous development.
+WHOI stands committed to a sustained Institution-wide effort to advance inclusive excellence and foster belonging throughout all levels of the Institution.
+We therefore strive for a diverse and inclusive workforce, and particularly encourage women, minorities, veterans, those with disabilities, and other underrepresented groups to apply.

-WHOI offers a comprehensive benefit package that includes medical and dental plans, child care subsidy, an employer contribution retirement plan, vacation time, flexible scheduling, and family illness days.
-WHOI also provides dual career services for assisting your spouse or partner should they be impacted by your career decision.
-We have a dedicated team who will work with applicants to identify and explore available options within WHOI or the broader community.
+WHOI offers a comprehensive benefit package that includes medical and dental plans, a generous employer contribution retirement plan, disability and life insurance, a child care subsidy program, vacation time, ten paid holidays, flexible scheduling and work arrangements, and family illness days.
+WHOI also provides dual career services for assisting spouses or partners.
+We have a dedicated team who will work with applicants to identify and explore available options within WHOI, the broader community, including the research hubs of Boston and Providence.

 About Woods Hole Oceanographic Institution